ArrigoCoen/Faculty_schedule_simulation/03 Students simulation/README.md

-# Data extraction
+# Students' simulation

-Here is explain how to extract the data from the Faculty of Sciences pages.
+Here is explained how we simulate the number of students for the semester _t+1_.